 Florence 3-Day Itinerary

-A compact first-time Florence city break based in one hotel, combining the Duomo area, Piazza della Signoria, the Uffizi Gallery, Accademia Gallery, Ponte Vecchio, Boboli Gardens, Oltrarno, Bardini Gardens, and a final stroll through central Florence before departure.
-For a longer stay, see the Florence 5-day itinerary or expand into a wider route with the Italy 7-day itinerary.
+A compact first-time Florence city break, combining the Duomo area, Piazza della Signoria, the Uffizi Gallery, Accademia Gallery, Ponte Vecchio, Boboli Gardens, Oltrarno, Bardini Gardens, and a final stroll through central Florence before departure.
+For a longer stay, see the Florence 4-day itinerary or expand into a wider route with the Italy 7-day itinerary.

 Route at a glance

-A short Florence route based in one hotel, beginning with an arrival walk through the historic center, then moving through major Renaissance museums, Ponte Vecchio, and the Boboli Gardens, before finishing with Oltrarno, Bardini Gardens, and a final central coffee stop before departure.
+A short Florence route, beginning with an arrival walk through the historic center, then moving through major Renaissance museums, Ponte Vecchio, and the Boboli Gardens, before finishing with Oltrarno, Bardini Gardens, and a final central coffee stop before departure.

 • Duomo area & Piazza della SignoriaDay 1